 \section{Abstract}

-We present the first comprehensive theoretical predictions of radio emission from a Type Ic-BL supernova (SN) associated with a gamma-ray burst (GRB) jet.
-It is naturally supposed that the expected radio light curve consists of two components of emitting source: radio emission from a non-relativistic SN shock and afterglow emitted from the head of the relativistic GRB jet.
-We calculate each component of radio emission, placing an emphasis on surveying wide ranges of isotropic explosion energy and viewing angle in our GRB afterglow modeling.
-We show that in particular parameter space, the composite radio light curve would be characterized by a double-peaked shape.
-The condition for the clear appearance of the double-peaked radio light curve is either (1) the isotropic explosion energy is small (low-luminosity GRB) or (2) the viewing angle is large (off-axis GRB).
-Our results highlight that follow-up radio observations conducted within a few years after the optical discovery of nearby Type Ic-BL supernovae ($\sim$100~Mpc) can serve as a unique diagnostic for off-axis GRBs undiscovered in Type IcBL SNe.
-This will be a step toward uncovering the nature of long GRB progenitors and clarifying their connection to Type IcBL SNe.
+Decades have passed since the first confirmed association between a broad-lined Type Ic supernova (Type IcBL SN) and a long gamma-ray burst (GRB), and the number of known GRB–SN associations has steadily increased.
+However, it is important to note that the radiation from GRB afterglows and the radio emission from SNe may be both produced by outflows evolving within the same ambient medium.
+In this study, we present the first comprehensive theoretical predictions of radio emission from a Type IcBL supernova associated with a GRB jet, explicitly accounting for the structure of the ambient medium.
+We model each component of the radio emission, with particular emphasis on exploring wide ranges of isotropic explosion energy and viewing angle in our GRB afterglow calculations.
+We show that, within specific regions of parameter space, the composite radio light curve exhibits a characteristic double-peaked structure.
+This clear double-peaked feature emerges when either (1) the isotropic explosion energy is small (low-luminosity GRB) or (2) the viewing angle is large (off-axis GRB).
+Our results demonstrate that follow-up radio observations carried out within a few years of the optical discovery of nearby Type IcBL SNe (~100 Mpc) can provide a unique diagnostic of off-axis GRBs that would otherwise remain undetected in Type IcBL SNe.
+This represents a step toward revealing the nature of long GRB progenitors and clarifying their connection to Type IcBL SNe.

 \keywords{}